 1. The managing authority shall be responsible for managing the programme with a view to delivering the objectives of the programme.
 In particular, it shall have the following functions:

-(a) select operations in accordance with Article 73 with the exception of operations referred to in Article 33(3)(d);
+(a) select operations in accordance with Article 73, with the exception of operations referred to in point (d) of Article 33(3);

 (b) carry out programme management tasks in accordance with Article 74;